How Much Does A Wedding DJ Cost?

 Tip between 10-15% of the total packaged price.
 Make sure you and your coordination team factor all vendor tips into your wedding budget.

-Now that you know what wedding DJ prices look like and all that is included, your next step is to discuss with your prospective entertainers how they can bring your party to life.
+We hope this article answers how much is a DJ for a wedding.
+Your next step is to discuss with your prospective entertainers how they can bring your party to life.
 Don’t be afraid to ask questions about audio and visual equipment, their musical tastes, and in fact auditioning their microphone skills.
 Don’t hold back.
 Wedding DJs are in the business of crafting great memories.
 There is no limit to what they can create for you.